viridia/quill/README.md

   be written in a way that is repeatable.
 Fortunately, the `Cx` object has lots of methods to help with this: for example, if you want to write some code that only runs once, or only runs under certain situations, you can call `cx.create_effect()`.
-- `create()` is reactive, meaning that it will be run again whenever one of its dependnencies change.
+- `create()` is reactive, meaning that it will be run again whenever one of its dependencies change.
-  For example, when you access a Bevy resource or component, it automatically add that resource or component to a tracking list.
-If some other function later modifies that resource or component, it will trigger a reaction, which will cause `create` to run again.
+  For example, when you access a Bevy resource or component, it automatically adds that resource or component to a tracking list.
+If some other function later modifies that resource or component, it will trigger a _reaction_, which will cause `create` to run again.

 It's important to write the `create()` method in a way that doesn't leak memory or resources.
 For example, it would be a mistake to write a `create()` method that calls `material_assets.add()`